Telepact/telepact/README.md

 ### jAPI is portable

 You can offer your API anywhere a JSON payload can be supplied.
-That could be an HTTP URL, but it could also be a websocket, a topic for a message broker like Kafka, the browser event loop, or even simple inter-process communication interfaces like UNIX named pipes.
+That could be an HTTP URL, a websocket, a topic for a message broker like Kafka, the browser event loop, or even simple inter-process communication interfaces like UNIX named pipes.

 ### jAPI is flexible